dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 mce = 0
 ```

-- **Out of memory (OOM) Kill event:** Occurs when a memory request (Page Fault or kernel memory allocation) is made while not enough memory is available, thus the system terminates an active task (usually a non-prioritized process utilizing a lot of memory)
+- **Out of memory (OOM) Kill event** Occurs when a memory request (Page Fault or kernel memory allocation) is made while not enough memory is available, thus the system terminates an active task (usually a non-prioritized process utilizing a lot of memory)

 ```bash
 vm.panic_on_oom = 1
 ```

-- **CPU Soft Lockup event:** Occurs when a task is using the `CPU` for more than time the allowed threshold (the tunable `kernel.watchdog_thresh`, default is `20` seconds)
+- **CPU Soft Lockup event** Occurs when a task is using the `CPU` for more than time the allowed threshold (the tunable `kernel.watchdog_thresh`, default is `20` seconds)

 ```bash
 kernel.softlockup_panic = 1